A week in Malta: The perfect 7-day Malta itinerary

 Day 3: Mdina, Rabat and Dingli Cliffs

 The next stop on this 7-day Malta itinerary is Mdina, also known as The Silent City.
-This gorgeous fortified town is the former capital of Malta and one of the top attractions in the country.
+This gorgeous fortified town is the former capital of Malta and one of the most visited places in the country.
+Mdina is largely car-free, so leave your car at one of the parking lots outside the city walls and explore on foot.

 Where to stay